-A tactical operation should be handled in the same manner as a crime scene, except the news media shall be permitted within the outer perimeter of the scene, subject to any restrictions as determined by the supervisor in charge.
-Department members shall not jeopardize a tactical operation in order to accommodate the news media.
-All comments to the media shall be coordinated through a supervisor or the Press Information Officer.
+A critical incident or tactical operation should be handled in the same manner as a crime scene, except the media should not be permitted within the inner perimeter of the incident, subject to any restrictions as determined by the supervisor in charge.
+Department members shall not jeopardize a critical incident or tactical operation in order to accommodate the media.
+All comments to the media shall be coordinated through a supervisor or the PIO.